damianhakert/damianhakert.github.io/source/handbook/sales/POC/Template.md

 •	As a contractor of the United States Government, Your Company needs to comply

-with strict Federal security requirements – FedRamp FISMA certification
+with strict Federal security requirements

 •	Your Company has between 500 – 600 Teams who use the current systems